Beach Club Vibes

 Zhero Beach Club Palma is on the rocky coastline of Cala Mayor, a short drive from central Palma.
 The pool is the centrepiece, large enough to swim in properly, with tiered sunbeds and day beds around it.

-Rated 3.5 from 272 reviews.
-Service gets mixed reports, sharper on weekdays than peak weekends.
-Sunset slots fill up fast from June through September.
-Part of the Zhero hospitality group.
+Reviews are mixed overall.
+Service is sharper on weekdays than peak weekends.
+Sunset slots fill fast from June through September.

 Zhero Boathouse Magaluf